bioinformaticsdotca/10_Simple_Rules/rule_2.md

 ## config.yml

-This config file is for settings that affect your whole site, values which you are expected to set up once and rarely need to edit after that.
+This configuration file is for settings that affect your whole site, values which you are expected to set up once and rarely need to edit after that.

 Within this file, we need to change the title and description.
 We will also add social media (twitter, github) and specify our markdown type.

 ```
 title: Ann's Site
-description: Site built with GitHub pages.
+description: An awesome sauce workshop site.
 show_downloads: true
 theme: jekyll-theme-cayman
 url: annmeyer.github.io